GeekTrainer/student-hack-resources/MoodDetectorWorkshop/Steps/CallTheWebApiFromDesktop.md

 # Call the Web Api from the photo taking app

-In the [previous step](./SaveTheResultsToADatabase.md) you created a Cosmos DB collection, and saved the results of the analysis into a database.
+In the [previous step](./ReturnTheEmotionCount.md) you returned the count of each emotion from the Web Api.
 In this step you will connect the photo taking app to the Web Api to test it out.

 ## Calling a Web Api